-- Build up your strong ties – strengthening the bonds within your immediate networks of family, friends, neighbours and co-workers helps to provide a base of support for a healthy, fulfilled and happy life.
+- Build up your strong ties – strengthening the bonds within your immediate networks of family, friends, neighbours and co-workers helps to provide a base of support for a healthy and happy life.
 While it’s a good idea to nurture these close relationships every day, this challenge gives you a chance to be intentional about strengthening the ties with the people closest to you.

 - Strengthen weak ties – it’s also important to develop broader connections within your community.
 Strengthening these weak ties helps to create a more vibrant and engaged place to live, and can also help enhance your own sense of belonging within the local community.
 Be sure to include a number of acts that strengthen the weak ties within your community.
 For example, shop at locally owned businesses, attend community events, or get to know a homeless person in your neighbourhood.

 - Connect with people you don’t know – try including some acts that build connections with people you don’t know or may never meet in person.
 For example, buy something created by a local artist, write a letter of encouragement to a municipal politician, or simply strike up a conversation with a stranger.
 It’s good to know you can contribute to your local community in indirect ways too.

 - Stick with it – keep at it, even after the month is up.
 Remember: getting more connected will enrich your life and help to make your community a better place for everyone.